etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 There's many ways to do thing in pandas more so than the tidyverse way, and I wish this was clearer.

-Additionally, something which caught me off guard aftering coming to Honestbee was the amount of SQL I need.
+Additionally, something which caught me off guard after coming to Honestbee was the amount of SQL I need.

 For example postgreSQL to query RDS and it’s dialect for querying Redshift, [KSQL](https://www.confluent.io/product/ksql/) for querying data streams via Kafka and Athena's query language build on top of presto DB for querying S3, where most of the data use to exist in parquet files.